ITDProject/HouseholdFormulationRepository/README.md

 		The above commands depend on the following user-specified parameters:
-			NDistSys - The number of distribution systems that are handled by the IDSO Mix - Represents if the chosen households are a mix of different structure types or single structure type 0 - A single structure type, set by input parameter 'Type' described below, is chosen to populate the distribution feeder 1 - A mix of structure types Low, Medium, High are used to populate the distribution system feeder Type - Represents household's structure quality type; 1 - Low Structure Quality Type
+			NDistSys - The number of distribution systems that are handled by the IDSO Mix - Represents if the chosen households are a mix of different structure types or single structure type 0 - A single structure type, set by input parameter 'Type' described below, is chosen to populate the distribution system feeder
+				1 - A mix of structure types Low, Medium, High are used to populate the distribution system feeder Type - Represents household's structure quality type; 1 - Low Structure Quality Type